Israa-Ireqat/reading-notes/README.md

 **I am Israa Ireqat an aeronautical engineer graduated from JUST, I have certifacates in mechanical and industrial automatin engineering.
 Iam interested in web development,**
 ***You can find me at GitHub here..**.[Israa Ireqat](https://github.com/Israa-Ireqat)
 # ***Growth mindset***
-*Growth mindset is that we can improve and develope our basic abilities by hard working and didication, so we have to make the required effort to achive success.*
+*Growth mindset is that we can improve and develope our basic abilities by hard working, trying and didication, so we have to make the required effort to achive success.*

 ### **Reminders to my self to keep in a growth mindset:**
 - Do my best and exert effort.
 - Challenge and do not be afraid of failure.
 - Accept critisicm and learn from it to do better.